AngelSaucedo358/AngelSaucedo358.github.io/index.md

 ## Lab #4.

 * Another one of my favorite labs from this semester was lab 4.
-I liked this lab because it used many fucntions to convert certain units of measurement to a different unit of measurement.
+I liked this lab because it used many functions to convert certain units of measurement to a different unit of measurement.
 I felt like this was really interesting and helpful to learn since we will be converting different values/units in many upcoming labs and projects.